Song Exploration Project

 Evaluate how each version interprets the original song.

-What affect do these differences have on the listener?
+What effect do these differences have on the listener?

 Is this new version better or worse than the original?